In your home

 Finding out about you

-They will arrange an appointment with you either at the Hospice or home, where together with your family you can discuss your future are.
+They will arrange an appointment with you either at the Hospice or home, where together with your family you can discuss your future care.

-Oakhaven can support you and your family in any ways, depending on your specific needs.
+Oakhaven can support you and your family in many ways, depending on your specific needs.

 - Initial and ongoing assessment of your needs by an Oakhaven professional

-- We will work with you and your loved ones to create an individual plan in which you can express and record your wishes for the future
+- Working with you and your loved ones to create an individual plan where you can express and record your wishes for the future

 - A telephone advice and support line 01590 670346, available 24 hours a day, seven days a week.
 This is available both to you and to those who are caring for you, and can be called at any time of the day or night to ask for help and support.